Metronidazole extended-release tabletsPronunciation

 - Metronidazole extended-release tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
+- PREGNANCY and BREAST-FEEDING: If you are pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using metronidazole extended-release tablets while you are pregnant.
-Do not use metronidazole extended-release tablets in the first 3 months of pregnancy.
-Metronidazole extended-release tablets is found in breast milk.
+Metronidazole extended-release tablets are found in breast milk.
 Do not breast-feed while taking metronidazole extended-release tablets.

 Possible side effects of metronidazole extended-release tablets: